Rajpratik71/Mininet-wiki/Dhcp-masquerade-attack.md

 Make sure Mininet and the Stanford reference OpenFlow controller are installed, and that Mininet's X11 support (e.g. `sudo -E mn -x`) is working correctly.

-Download the DHCP demo code if necessary, and start it.
+Download the DHCP demo code if necessary, and start it:

 ```
 git clone https://bitbucket.org/lantz/cs144-dhcp